lefherz/oc_democracy/README.md

 ## Background

+Code is law - and the part of our life that happens in cyberspace, follows certain rules and configurations.
+Should those rules be made by the sysadmin, by the state, by the company, or by the users?

+Platforms have emerged both as business models and as power structures.
+Their power comes from their users, their monopoly from network effects.
+How can users protect their autonomy in an environment where competition doesn't work?

 Few platforms govern the Internet - Google, Amazon, Facebook, Apple, and Microsoft divide the world up between them. ownCloud wants to challenge their power by replacing some of their proprietary services, but this is a long road,